mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So if you really understand this karmic life, karmic life turns into Buddha's life.
 You can really accept.
 To accept is not just to accept at random; you have to accept, and next, you have to take care of your life in a *positive* way.
 That is the meaning of a whip – or practice, constant effort.
 Human effort is a sort of energy so that you can keep your life as a Buddha.

 That is really silence.

-There is a story (in “Four Horses”) where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
+There is a story (at the beginning of “Four Horses”) where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
 In other words, completely beyond words or not-words, karmic life or not karmic life – what is life?
 The outsider – in other words, this means a Brahman – asked the Buddha, “I don’t ask about the spoken, [I don’t ask about the unspoken]” ...

 *[Tape change.]*

 ...
 If you don’t really attach, if you don’t really dichotomize, that is really a seamless monument for you, right now.
 That is really teaching from your back.
-That is teaching coming from life as a whole – not front, not back, not life or death, but as a whole.
+That is teaching coming from life as a whole – not front, not back, not right or left, [but] as a whole.
 And if you do continue to take care of your life just like this, just like zazen, you really teach to somebody, even though you don’t say anything.

-So, this Brahman really wanted to know what life’s seamless monument is.
+So, that [means] this Brahman really wanted to know what life’s seamless monument is.

 The World-honored One remained silent.
 Just, *sit down*.